 1- Calm Transport.
-If you’re transporting a new foster kitten from a shelter or rescue to your home, keeping her calm in a carrier is the best.
+If you’re transporting a new foster kitten from a shelter or rescue to your home, try to keep her calm in a carrier.
 Place something soft inside like a small blanket so she’ll be comfy.
-Place a blanket or towel over the outside so you don’t stress her out with the movement.
-The feral mom and kittens in the picture below were comfy and safe in the carrier during transport.
+Place a blanket or towel over the outside so you don’t stress her out with the movement unless it’s really warm, in that case, turn on the air if you have it.

 2- Safe Surroundings.
-The room you’ll be keeping your foster kitten in should be free from dangerous chemicals or items that could hurt the kitty if they she were to climb on or get in.
+Whatever room you’ve set up to keep the foster kitten in should be free from dangerous chemicals or items that could hurt the kitty if they she were to climb on or get in.
 Ideally the walls to the room should be solid and not have any holes in the drywall or open windows.
 FYI: You might find it silly to think about this but believe me, people have been known to foster kittens in the most unsafe situations and accidents HAVE happened.
-If you’re keeping the momma and/or kittens in a crate, make sure the crate is secure and the kittens won’t be able to get stuck in between the wires.
+If you’re keeping the momma and/or kittens in a crate, make sure the crate is large enough for a cat box, ample free floor space so they can walk around and make sure it’s secure and safe so kittens can stay contained.
+Be sure to let the kittens out of the crate multiple times during the day as they start getting bigger.
+Free time will help them learn to get used to new surroundings and allow them to play better than they can in the crate.

 Note: If you’re leaving your momma and kittens in a room by themselves it’s a good idea to place them in the room with the crate/carrier door open and leave them be for a few hours.
 When they decompress they’ll come out and start investigating.